pereznetworks/TD-Project7/README.md

       not featuring Project 6, as it has no front-end

-    Step 3: create json data for projects and profile require in app.js
+    Step 3: create json data for projects and profile import to app.locals
+            using custom importData.js
             access data in pug templates

-    Step 4: routes
+    Step 4: set up routes and rendering for valid paths

       static routes, index and about

       dynamic routes for project pages

-    STEP 5: verify rendering for static, index and about, as well as dynamic routes, for project Pages
+    STEP 5: rendering for static, index and about, as well as dynamic routes, for project Pages complete and tested

-    STEP 6: error handling
+    STEP 6: error handling complete and tested

-    Step 7: find a way to include use of node.js path module
+    Step 7: include use of node.js path module

-    STEP 8: Review Projects Requirements again and Exceeds
+    STEP 8: Exceeds

+      Exceeds Step 1: npm start launches express app

+      Exceeds Step 2: use error.status, error.message and error.stack properties in custom error page

+      Exceeds Step 3: custom styles added to bottom of css/style.css